Thomas T. Munford

 Thomas Taylor Munford (March 29, 1831 – February 27, 1918) was an American farmer, iron, steel and mining company executive and Confederate colonel and acting brigadier general during the American Civil War.

-Biography
+Early life and education

 Munford was born in Richmond, Virginia, to Colonel George Wythe Munford and Lucy Singleton Taylor.
 He was descended from Lewis Dyve who fought in the English Civil War.
-On July 30, 1849, Munford enrolled at Virginia Military Institute and was graduated in July 1852, standing 14th in a class of 24.
+On July 30, 1849, Munford enrolled at Virginia Military Institute and graduated in July 1852, standing 14th in a class of 24.
 He married Elizabeth Henrietta Tayloe, daughter of Mary Langhorne and George Plater Tayloe, in 1853.
 Prior to the Civil War, Munford was a cotton planter in Mississippi and farmer in Bedford County, Virginia.